awhitney42/YumYumDonut/README.md

     7 data 0,0,97,128,0,97,128,0,51,0,0,63,0,0,12,0,0,0,0,0,0:pokeq+4,0:goto3
     8 z=y+32:forx=ytoz:reada:pokes+x,a:next:forx=z+1toz+31:pokes+x,0:next:y=x:return
     9 print"{clr}{home}yum! ";h:h=h+1:pokeq+5,6:pokeq+4,17:pokeq+24,9:pokeq+1,24:pokeq,155
-    10 x=peek(v+(j-int(j/2)*2))+d:x=x-int((x)/239)*239:pokev+j,x:j=int(j/2)*2:return
+    10 x=peek(v+(j-int(j/2)*2))+d:x=x-int((x)/239)*239:pokev+j,x:return

-Here is an explanation of what is happening in each of these lines.
+Below is an explanation of what happens in each of these lines.

 **Line 1 : Set Memory Location Constants and Sprite Pointers**

 Lines 1 is the first of 2 lines in the main initialization sequence.

-`1 q=54272:s=12288:v=53248:poke52,48:poke56,48:poke2040,192:poke2041,193:y=0:h=1`
+`q=54272:r=56320:s=12288:v=53248:poke2040,192:poke2041,193:y=0:h=1`

 - q=54272 : **q** is the memory address for the SID (Sound Interface Device) chip.
 Referencing **q** later will allow setting values in the address space that controls sound effects for the game.
+- r=56320 : **r** is the memory address for reading the joystick in port2.
+Referencing **r** later will allow the program to detect joystick input.
 - s=12288 : **s** is the memory address for the sprite data.
 Referencing **s** later will allow setting values in the address space that draws the sprites for the game (i.e. the panda and the donut).
 - v=53248 : **v** is the memory address for controlling the sprites.
 Referencing **v** later will allow setting values that control the properties and movment of the sprites.
-- poke52,48:poke56,48 : These two lines move the BASIC end-of-strings and end-of-memory pointers to protect the sprite data at address 12288
 - poke2040,192:poke2041,193 : These two lines set the pointers for Sprite 0 (panda) and Sprite 1 (donut).
 Each sprite is 64 bytes in length, so 192 * 64 = 12288 specifies the starting address of Sprite 0, and 193 * 64 = 12352 specifies the starting address of Sprite 1.
 - y=0:h=1 : **y** and **h** are program variables that will be used later and required these intial values.

+*Note:* All the books would correctly have you add two more statements to the game initialization code:

+`poke52,48:poke56,48` : These two lines move the BASIC end-of-strings and end-of-memory pointers to protect the sprite data at address 12288

+As our BASIC program will never use that much of free memory, we can safely omit these statements to save space.

 **Line 2 : Set Sprite Properties and Sprite Data**

-`2 pokev,99:pokev+1,99:pokev+21,3:pokev+28,1:pokev+39,1:gosub8:gosub8:r=56320`
+`2 pokev,50:pokev+1,80:pokev+21,3:pokev+28,1:pokev+39,1:gosub8:gosub8`

-- pokev,99:pokev+1,99 : If you recall **v** controls the sprites.
+- pokev,50:pokev+1,80 : If you recall **v** controls the sprites.
 These two lines set the X and Y position of Sprite 0 (panda).
-The position of Sprite 1 (donut) will be later set to be relative to the panda.
-X and Y values of 99 just barely get the sprite visible on the screen, but I didn't have enough space to set these to 3-digit numbers.
+The position of Sprite 1 (donut) will be later set to random coordinates.
+The X and Y values of 50 and 80 respectively get the panda sprite visible and positioned on the screen.
 - pokev+21,3 : This is a bitmask byte to enable (make visible) the sprites.
 Setting this to a value of 3 (2+1) enables Sprites 0 and 1.
 - pokev+28,1 : This turns on multi-color mode for the sprites.
 Setting this to a value of 1 enables multi-color mode for only Sprite 0, allowing the panda to have the black and white color pattern.
 - pokev+39,1 : This sets the main sprite color of the panda sprite to be white.
 - gosub8:gosub8 : The calls the subroutine at line 8 two times.
-Each time this runs, it loads the shape data for the each sprite.
+Each time this runs, it loads the shape data for the each of the two sprites.
-- r=56320 : **r** is the memory address for reading the joystick in port2.
-Referencing **r** later will allow the program to detect joystick input.

 **Line 3 : Start of Main Loop - Call Sprite Movement Subroutines and Check for Sprite Collision**